KeisaP/professional-profile/README.md

 ### User Story:
 ```
-AS a Professional
+AS AN employer
-I WANT to highlight my career and projects completed
+I WANT to view a potential employee's deployed portfolio of work samples
-SO THAT potential employers and collaborators can learn about me and contact me using information provided
+SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
 ```
 ### Acceptance Criteria:
 ```